 The Forks National Historic Site

 Programming at The Forks is over for the season, but the site remains open for visitors to enjoy.
-We look forward to seeing you in 2024!
+The Forks will open for the 2024 season on May 21.

 Delve 6,000 years into the past at Winnipeg’s “Meeting Place” while soaking up the bustling ambience.
 Learn how two great rivers at the heart of the continent connected the prairies to the world.

 The Forks National Historic Site is on Treaty No. 1 territory: the traditional territory of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and the homeland of the Red River Métis.

 Featured things to do

 Things to do, tours, calendar of events, school programs, volunteering, playground and splash pad.

 Find out about Parks Canada employment opportunities at The Forks and learn how to apply.

 Film permits, photography permits, contact and management plan.

 Free admission, program fees, site and facility use fees and more.